-For women receiving primary augmentation implants in Mentor's Core Study, 5% had their implants removed at least once through 3 years.
-Patient choice and severe capsular contracture were the most common reasons for implant removal.
-For women receiving revision-augmentation implants in Mentor's Core Study, 12% had their implants removed at least once through 3 years.
-The most common reasons were patient choice and severe capsular contracture.
+For women receiving primary reconstruction implants in Mentor's Core Study, 12% had their implants removed at least once through 3 years.
+Patient choice and asymmetry were the most common reasons for implant removal.
+For women receiving revision-reconstruction implants in Mentor's Core Study, 14% had their implants removed at least once through 3 years.
+The most common reason was severe capsular contracture.

-Most women who have their implants removed have them replaced with new implants, but some women do not.
+Most women who have their implants removed, have them replaced with new implants, but some women do not.
 If you choose not to replace your implants, you may have cosmetically unacceptable dimpling, puckering, wrinkling, and/or other potentially permanent cosmetic changes of the breast following removal of the implant.
 Even if you have your implants replaced, implant removal may result in loss of your breast tissue.
 Also, implant replacement increases your risks of future complications.
-For example, the risks of severe capsular contracture and reoperation increase for patients with implant replacement compared to first time placement.
+For example, the risks of severe capsular contracture increase for patients with implant replacement compared to first time replacement.
 You should consider the possibility of having your implants replaced and its consequences when making your decision to have implants.